CRS Calculator

 Strategies to Improve CRS Score

 Periodically, in every two weeks CRS latest draws are held.
-So, you always have a chance that you can improve your CRS score by using our CRS Calculator before applying to the next draw.
+So, you always have a chance that you can improve your Canada CRS Points by using our CRS Calculator before applying to the next draw.
 There are several ways you can improve your Canada PR points to fulfill the criteria of the cut-off in the draw.
-Thus, you can use these methods to increase your CRS score to get an invitation for Canada immigration.
+Thus, you can use these methods to increase your Express Entry Points to get an invitation for Canada immigration.

 • By improving your language

 You can improve your score by scoring the highest possible marks in language tests such as IELTS or TOEFL.
-You can add up to 135 points in your CRS Calculator score by securing CLB level 9 in its test, and can also increase your CRS score up to 70 by securing good marks in French language.
+You can add up to 135 points in your CRS points by securing CLB level 9 in its test, and can also increase your Canada CRS Points up to 70 by securing good marks in French language.

 • Through a Provincial Nominee Program